 Does an urn come with?

-Yes, a very basic wood urn is complimentary, this is due to a huge over order.
+Yes, a very basic wood urn is complimentary.
 We also have dozens of other urn options in all sorts of materials, some with the ability to insert your favorite photo of your pet.
 Take a look at our products page to see our current inventory.

 What types of memorialization are available?

 Many people keep their favorite pets remains in urns that can be engraved and displayed prominently in their home, yard, garden or other special place.
 Many people who choose to scatter their pets remains choose to purchase a necklace pendant that a small amount of ashes can be placed inside.
 Cremated remains can actually be turned into a diamond – lasting forever.
 Our pets are our best friends and when they pass away the loss is something that is shared by our human and other pet friends, more and more frequently people are having celebration of life events in honor of their pets.
 Much like a modern day memorial service, with flowers surrounding then urn, a photo slide show, music tribute and eulogy for their pets are becoming quite common.

 Can you deliver my pets cremated remains after the cremation?